Property & Ownership

 The City of Kelowna has a hierarchical, or ‘nested’ approach to community plans, including the Official Community Plan, Sector Plans, Area Structure Plans and Area Redevelopment Plans.

-Area Redevelopment Plans (ARP) are endorsed by Council and implemented as an amendment to the Official Community Plan (OCP) and other relevant bylaws and policies.
-The ARP provides a critical link between Kelowna’s OCP and specific land development applications for lands that have been previously developed.
-The ARP process enables land-owners to work with City Staff, the community and Council to conduct the necessary investigations to examine the potential for development and to determine how that development would best meet City objectives, including land use, transportation, servicing, environmental protection, hazardous conditions, form and character, parks and community resources, and heritage.
+Area Redevelopment Plans (ARP) are endorsed by Council and implemented as an amendment to the Official Community Plan (OCP), providing a critical link between Kelowna’s OCP and specific land development applications for lands that have been previously developed.
+The ARP process enables landowners to work with City Staff, the community and Council to conduct the necessary investigations to examine the potential for development and to determine how development would best meet City objectives.

 - What is the timeframe for creating the Mill Site Area Redevelopment Plan?

-The community consultation and planning work for the Mill Site will follow alongside the City’s North End Neighbourhood Planning Process and is expected to be completed in late-2023.
+The community consultation and planning work for the Mill Site will follow alongside the City’s North End Neighbourhood Planning Process and is expected to be completed in early/mid-2025.

 - What comes after the Mill Site Redevelopment Plan is completed?